Silicon Analysts

 For AI Chip Startups:

 The barrier to entry for developing a competitive AI chip has never been higher.
 The cost of a single 3nm mask set can exceed $600M, and wafer costs are prohibitive.
 Startups must have an extremely compelling architectural advantage and significant funding to even consider taping out on a node like N3.
-Many will be forced to use older, more accessible nodes like N5 or N7, potentially putting them at a performance-per-watt disadvantage.
+Many will be forced to use older, more accessible nodes like N5 or N7, putting them at a performance-per-watt disadvantage.
+See our tapeout cost guide for a complete breakdown of the economics.

 In conclusion, TSMC's stellar financial performance is a barometer for the entire AI industry.
 It signals both incredible growth and significant concentration risk.
-The company's execution on 3nm and its roadmap for 2nm have created a formidable competitive moat, making it an indispensable partner for tech giants and a powerful gatekeeper for the future of computing.
+The company's execution on 3nm and its roadmap for 2nm have created a formidable competitive moat.
 For the rest of the industry, the strategic challenge is clear: learn to navigate a supply chain dominated by a single, powerful foundry, or invest billions over many years to create a viable alternative.

 References & Sources